keshavvinayak01/Competitive-questions/README.md

 ## Compilation of all the competitive programming questions solved by me for practice.
-> Aiming for 500 questions in this repository by end of year.
+> Aiming for 500+ questions in this repository in the span of 1 year.

 **Updates**